-- 1. In order to achieve progression in tax structure and to fulfill economic priorities tax structure should be rationalized - 2.
-Duties on raw materials should be rationalized so as to lower the cost of production in the economy as a whole. - 3.
-Steps should be taken to solve the problem of cascading.
+- In order to achieve progression in tax structure and to fulfill economic priorities tax structure should be rationalized - Duties on raw materials should be rationalized so as to lower the cost of production in the economy as a whele. - Steps should 183 taken to solve the problem of cascading.
 Value Added Tax should be introduced.
 It is a tax on all goods and services and it falls on the value added at each stage.

 Import duties fall mainly on raw materials, intermediate products and machinery.
 This will increase the cost-price structure making our industry less competitive in the international market.
 The Committee recommended a reduction in taxation on inputs and machinery.
-This will help in achieving our economic objectives.
+This will helpin achieving our economic objectives.